ritamk/AutoInsta/README.md

 	<li><i>postToProf()</i></li>
 	This function goes to the account of the owner of any post open in pop-up mode.
 It waits 1 second before doing so.
 	<li><i>topAccounts(num)</i></li>
 	This function goes to instagram's top accounts section and selects the top profiles sequentially.
+It takes one parameter: num, this reflects the index of the profiles in the list that are to be interacted with.
 It waits for 1 second before doing so.
 </ul>